-- Industrial medic in the power generation sector
+>Industrial Medic in the power generation sector

 Working in small teams and often in challenging locations, you could be required to work in confined spaces or performing rescues at heights; or in remote locations on transmission towers and even underground.

-- Paramedic in the maritime industry
+>Medic in the maritime industry

 If you love the idea of travelling the world and visiting exotic locations, then a medic on an oil tanker, container ship or freighter is perfect for you.

-Rapidly becoming one of the highly challenging careers of the decade, the remote paramedic is for those who have attained additional qualifications as a Critical Care Paramedic (CCP).
+Rapidly becoming one of the highly challenging careers of the decade, the remote medic/paramedic is for those who have attained additional qualifications as a Critical Care Paramedic (CCP).
 This role requires survival and wilderness skills, providing life-saving care to critically injured persons – days before help could arrive.

-- Event medic at sporting events such as Commonwealth Games, rugby league, equine events, football matches, NFL, NRL etc
+>Event medic at sporting events such as Commonwealth Games, rugby league, equine events, football matches, NFL, NRL etc.